burntsouup/JavaScript/4 - Control Structures.md

             - falsy values: `false`, `0`, `""` (empty string), `NaN`, `Null`, `undefined`

-            :warning: use the `!!` operator to convert a truthy/falsy value to a real boolean (true/false) value
+            :bulb: use the `!!` operator to convert a truthy/falsy value to a real boolean (true/false) value

             ```JavaScript
             const userInput = ""; // returns a falsy value